 S. No. Material issue identified Indicate whether risk or opportunity (R/O) Rationale for identifying the risk/opportunity In case of risk, approach to adapt or mitigate Financial implications of the risk or opportunity (Indicate positive or negative implications) 1 Carbon, Emissions & Energy Risk Climate change impact is growing day by day.
 Especially given the increasing regulations in this area a lack of prioritisation can negatively impact various ESG factors.
 Conducting carbon, emissions and energy audits and identifying areas of energy reduction Increased sourcing of renewable energy.
 Negative - Risk 2 Waste Management and Circular Economy Risk Poor waste management practices can lead to landfill buildup and public health issues.
-Failure to appropriately manage waste or to implement circular strategies, during a period of increasing regulation of the same, can negatively impact the Company's reputation.
-Ensuring different types of waste are segregated, handled and disposed of appropriately and Negative - Risk 3 Water Management Risk Water is becoming increasingly a scarce resource especially in India where the seasonal rainfalls are the primary source of water.
+Failure to appropriately manage waste or to implement circular strategies, during a period of increasing regulation of the same, can negatively impact the Company's reputation. or waste management actices can lead to landfill are segregated, handled and disposed of appropriately and ues.
+Failure to appropriately anage waste or to appropriately anage waste or to plement circular strategies, ring a period of increasing gulation of the same, negatively impact the are segregated, handled and disposed of appropriately and by only authorised contractors of the State Pollution Control Board.
+Additionally, to develop and follow circular economy initiatives to reduce and reuse the waste created during 3 Water Management Risk Water is becoming increasingly a scarce resource especially in India where the seasonal rainfalls are the primary source of water.
 Poor water management will lead to stress for the operations and employee well-being.
 Adhering to the existing water management regulations and establishing goals for reducing water.
 Furthermore, continuously discovering and implementing better ways to measure and reduce water usage through various technologies and behaviour change within the workforce.
-Negative - Risk 4 Corporate Governance (Compliance & Ethics) Opportunity Strong corporate governance can foster a culture of ethics and social responsibility, potentially improving employee well-being and working conditions.
-These practices would further promote transparency, accountability and risk management within the Company and hence amplify the Brand reputation.
-Mitigating risk in corporate governance involves establishing internal controls, utilising risk transfer mechanisms like engaging in active governance oversight through Board involvement.
+Negative - Risk 4 Corporate Governance (Compliance & Ethics) ance can foster a culture of ethic iance and social responsibility, Mitigating risk in corporate governance involves establishing internal controls, utilising risk transfer mechanisms like engaging in active governance oversight through Board involvement.
 Additionally, ensuring the timely and accurate completion and submission of all relevant compliance frameworks is essential to avoid regulatory penalties and potential reputational. damageTop of Form Positive - Opportunity